Tutorial

 Start the miner

 Windows: double-click run.bat.
-It creates a virtual environment and installs dependencies automatically.
+It creates a virtual environment and installs dependencies on first run.

-Linux / Docker: load the image and run it:
+Linux / Docker: load the image, publish port 8080, and persist state (recommended):

 docker load < elis-miner-linux-x86_64.tar.gz